Epsom Park Precinct

-The City proposes to rezone this area from ‘SP2 infrastructure’ to ‘B4 mixed use’ to enable these facilities and associated uses.
-We are also proposing to reduce the building height limit to reflect the height of the new facilities.
+The City has rezoned this area from ‘SP2 infrastructure’ to ‘B4 mixed use’ to enable these facilities and associated uses.
+We have also reduced the building height limit to reflect the height of the new facilities.

 Other changes to Epsom Park planning controls

 To address the risk of flooding in Epsom Park and the wider area, Sydney Water is designing a new drainage system.
 The drainage easement will be realigned and cannot be built over.
-As such, we are proposing to change the current planning controls that define the street layout and buildings in this area.
+To enable this, we have changed the planning controls that define the street layout and buildings in this area.

-We are also proposing to rezone the Council-owned depot site at 94–104 Epsom Road from ‘SP2 infrastructure’ to ‘B4 mixed use’ to reflect the zoning of neighbouring land and allow for future development.
+We have also rezoned the Council-owned depot site at 94–104 Epsom Road from ‘SP2 infrastructure’ to ‘B4 mixed use’ to reflect the zoning of neighbouring land and allow for future development.

 City of Sydney